 This is the easiest way to get to the PAT.
 Get off the MRT at Queen Sirikit, take exit 1, and then walk through Khlong Thoey market to the stadium – one of the most interesting and atmospheric walks to a stadium in world football!

-2017 ticket prices are 100BHT (Zones B/C/D), 150BHT (Zone A – the main stand and the only covered area), and 200BHT (away end).
-Tickets can be bought at the ticket kiosks at either end of Zone C. Tickets rarely sell out but the queues get longer nearer kickoff time so better to buy yours at least 30 minutes prior to kick-off.
+2018 ticket prices are 100BHT (Zones B/C/D), 150BHT (Zone A – the main stand and the only covered area), and 200BHT (away end).
+Tickets can be bought at the ticket kiosks at either end of Zone C. Tickets rarely sell out but the queues get longer nearer kickoff time, and 2018 has seen very big crowds, so better to buy yours at least 30 minutes prior to kick-off.

 Tickets will be punched when you go in.
 You should also get a stamp on your arm or hand to show that you’ve entered the stadium; this acts as a reentry stamp when you want to go back inside.

 The club shop is located in front of the stadium on Sunthon Kosa Road and sells replica shirts and various other memorabilia.
 Please note that last time we checked the shop was only fully operational on matchdays with very few items for sale at other times.
 This season however replica shirts are available at most Super Sport outlets.

 Food & Drink